castle/castle-java/README.md

 ```

 Any POJO class can be used as an argument of the mergeContext class.
-To get a complete override of the default context,
-use a instance of `io.castle.client.model.CastleContext`.

 Notice that the signature of the `mergeContext` method is `CastleApi`, which means that
 the merge operation results in a new reference to a `CastleApi` instance whose context object is set to the merged